Hover to see how factors connect to Motivation. Then click connected factors to explore strategies related to multiple factors.

-Intrinsic Motivation is also why students read for pleasure.
-Unfortunately, the amount of time children spend reading for pleasure has been found to decrease as they get older.
-According to the Kids & Family Reading Report by Scholastic and YouGov, 39% of 9- to 11-year-olds read for fun five to seven days a week, but this decreases to 27% of 12- to 14-year-olds.
+Motivation to read and write tends to decrease as children get older.
+The amount of time children spend reading for pleasure has been found to decrease from 39% of 9- to 11-year-olds reading for fun five to seven days a week to 27% of 12- to 14-year-olds.

 Advance graphic organizers link prior knowledge to upcoming learning to help students anticipate and understand the structure of new information.